bcgov/data-publication/pages/metadata_providers_guide.md

 * BC Government Ministries and the
 * Broader Public Sector (BPS).

-However there may be data and metadata associated with other organizations that has been catalogued by a member of either of the above groups.
+However there may be data and metadata associated with other organizations that have been catalogued by a member of either of the above groups.

 For recommendations on how to publish your data, please refer to the [Before you start](pages/before_you_start.md#before-you-start) and the [_Frequently Asked Questions_](pages/faq.md#frequently-asked-questions-faq) pages.